 - Holds only 225 pounds

 Besides folding with ease, the ladder is fitted with a carrying handle that has a security lock.
-Each ladder has large working trays, with deep top cap and recessed areas for tools and paint cans, and a drawer to keep small parts.
-This is a medium duty ladder rated 225 pounds.
+Each ladder has large working trays with a deep top cap, recessed areas for tools and paint cans, and a drawer to keep small parts.
+This is a medium-duty ladder rated 225 pounds.
 You are offered a 10-year warranty, showing its strong build.

 - Easy to close and easy to open

 The ladder is tough and compact.
 It boasts a handy tool tray to hold all your tools and parts during a project.
 And excellent tip and glide wheels let you move it from place to place with less fatigue.
 The solid construction means that every person can use it.

 Ladders are very important, especially if you are always doing home improvement projects.
 You may also want to change a bulb or access something in the attic.
 Select a good ladder to ensure you are safe on it.
 Below is a guide to help you out.

 There are numerous styles of ladders to choose from, and as such, you need to first choose a ladder style and size that fits your needs and specifications.
 There is a ladder for every purpose.
 You need to have one that can both help get the job done and keep you safe and stable while on it.

 If you choose the wrong ladder or neglect the capabilities of the ladder you choose, it will increase the chances of you slipping and having an injury.

 Extension ladders are the most widespread options, thanks to their simplicity and great price.
 Other types include three-step and four-step ladders.
 To choose the best type of ladder, you need to consider the purpose of the ladder.